Tag Archives: Millersville Housing

 • The Housekeeping and Facilities Management Staff will be working in the campus residence halls to perform maintenance tasks during the break that may require entrance to resident rooms.
 The University Housing & Conference Services staff may post a courtesy sign on your door indicating that the room is occupied during the winter break.
 This sign will ensure that workers will not enter your room without knocking.
 Please leave it in place for the duration of the winter break.

-• All students assigned to the residence hall for fall 2023 are automatically assigned to continue in the residence halls for spring 2024 unless you have filed an official withdrawal from the University, filed and been approval for an official leave of absence for spring 2024, filed for leave of absence due to call to active military service for spring 2024, filed or been approved for study abroad for spring 2024, or are a current study abroad visa international student not returning for the spring 2024 semester.
-All these circumstances require that you are not registered for classes at Millersville University for spring 2024.
+• All students assigned to the residence halls for Fall 2024 are automatically assigned to continue residing in the residence halls for Spring 2025, unless you have officially withdrawn from the University, been approved for a leave of absence for Spring 2025, been approved for study abroad for Spring 2025, or are an international student on a current study abroad visa who will not be returning for the Spring 2025 semester.
+In all these cases, you must not be registered for classes at Millersville University for Spring 2025.

 WINTER BREAK PREPARATION PROCEDURES